One of the leading challenges in mobile app development is getting apps to the market on time and within the estimated budget.

 However, not all companies follow this practice in real life.

-While a QA engineer tries to prevent as many flaws in the planning, structural and design stages, and helps resolve issues at the outset, there are bound to be some surprise “I-don’t-know-how-this-happened” bugs that only a tester can identify, troubleshoot and weed out.
+QA engineer tries to prevent as many flaws in the planning, structural and design stages and helps resolve issues at the outset.
+But, sometimes there are unexpected surprises and “I-don’t-know-how-this-happened” bugs that only a tester can identify, troubleshoot and weed out.

 Here’s a discussion on QA Engineers vs Testers as seen on Stack Overflow:

-A general opinion is that testers with analytical minds can go on to become good QA engineers, but not all QA engineers can become good testers.
-If you are running a tight ship and don’t have the budget to have both on your team, you must go the old-fashioned way and hire a tester.
-However, make sure you get them on board early in the development process.
-Also ask them if they can allot some time every day for analysis rather than focusing only on testing; this will help them see the big picture.
+Also, ask them if they can spend some time every day for analysis rather than focusing only on testing.
 A good tester who has inculcated the habit of constant review and analysis can help your design and development teams speed up in the right direction and quickly pivot when necessary.